Skip to main content

 Proposed projects must be strategic in nature to maximize the effectiveness of this grant program.
 Strategic proposals will include aspects such as the following:

-1. Implementation across land ownership boundaries
+• Implementation across land ownership boundaries.

 County Level Coordination

-Leveraged Resources and Collaboration
+Leveraged Financial Resources

 Adoption of Local Measures to Reduce Wildfire Risk

-Examples of adoption of local measures
+Examples of local measures:

 • Adoption of, or plans to adopt, county or local building codes for wildfire mitigation